NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

-What is The Legend of Zelda: A Link to Pokemon World?
+﻿What is The Legend of Zelda: A Link to Pokemon World?

 	It's a project for a subject called Project 2 of Video Games Design and Development
 	degree at Centre de la Imatge i Multimèdia (CITM), Terrassa.